Portuguese bank woes weigh on European equities

 bank recapitalisation fund, through which the state injected 4.9

-billion euros to carve out a healthy new bank out of BES, may
+billion euros to carve out a healthy new bank out of Banco

 "The prevailing sentiment in Portugal's stock market is